 Pull inventory systems

 A pull inventory system is a Lean approach to reducing waste in any production process.
 In pull systems, work only starts when there is a demand for it.
-This minimises wasteful activities in the production process, reduces overheads, optimises storage costs and reduces the possibility of overstocking.
+This minimises wasteful activities in the production process, reduces overheads, optimises storage costs, reduces the possibility of overstocking and boosts manufacturing productivity.

 A great example of a pull system in your daily life is at a cafe.
 The barista doesn’t start making your coffee until you order it.
 You generate a signal when you purchase a cup of coffee, effectively pulling materials through the coffee-making process.
 It wouldn’t make sense to stock up on cups of coffees if there were no orders — that would be impractical and costly for the cafe.

 Pull systems help a business deliver work just in time.
-Just-in-time (JIT) is a lean management strategy that minimises the inventory held in order to reduce costs and increase efficiency.
-JIT is also known as the Toyota Production System (TPS) because Toyota adopted and pioneered it in the 1970s.
+Just in time (JIT) is a lean management strategy that minimises the inventory held in order to reduce costs and increase efficiency.
+Just in time is also known as the Toyota Production System (TPS) because Toyota adopted and pioneered it in the 1970s.
 It quickly grew in popularity and not just for car manufacturers.
-Today, businesses like Dell, Apple and Harley Davidson use JIT systems.
+Today, businesses like Dell, Apple and Harley Davidson use just in time systems.

 Businesses like Dell, Apple and Harley Davidson use JIT systems.

-In practice, businesses use a JIT strategy when they use a certain event as a cue for production or order more inventory.
+In practice, businesses use a just in time strategy when they use a certain event as a cue for production or order more inventory.
 The trigger is a “green light” – inventory does not move until the signal is given.

 JIT manufacturing isn’t just limited to car manufacturers